Password strength: Usability and implementation considerations

-Authentication programs vary in which characters they allow in passwords.
-Some do not recognize case differences (e.g., the upper-case "E" is considered equivalent to the lower-case "e"), others prohibit some of the other symbols.
+Authentication programs can vary as to the list of allowable password characters.
+Some do not recognize case differences (e.g., the upper-case "E" is considered equivalent to the lower-case "e"), and others prohibit some of the other symbols.
 In the past few decades, systems have permitted more characters in passwords, but limitations still exist.
-Systems also vary in the maximum length of passwords allowed.
+Systems also vary as to the maximum length of passwords allowed.

 As a practical matter, passwords must be both reasonable and functional for the end user as well as strong enough for the intended purpose.
-Passwords that are too difficult to remember may be forgotten and so are more likely to be written on paper, which some consider a security risk.
-In contrast, others argue that forcing users to remember passwords without assistance can only accommodate weak passwords, and thus poses a greater security risk.
-According to Bruce Schneier, most people are good at securing their wallets or purses, which is a "great place" to store a written password.
+Passwords that are too difficult to remember, an issue compounded by password complexity requirements, may be forgotten and so are more likely to be written on paper, which is a security risk if the paper is improperly secured.
+In contrast, Bruce Schneier argues that forcing users to remember passwords without assistance can only accommodate weak passwords, thus posing a greater security risk, and most people are good at securing their wallets or purses, which is a "great place" to store a written password.